The virus demands ransoms in bitcoins to unlock the files of multiple computers, globally.

 WannaCry is unprecedented in its reach, with more than 200,000 victims in more than 150 countries, as Wainwright said earlier on British TV.
 The number of the affected victims of the attack is believed to be continuously growing with hospitals, major companies, government offices and random citizens among them.

-NHS staff shared screenshots of the WannaCry program, which demanded a payment of $300 (£230) in virtual currency Bitcoin to get their data back for each computer.
+NHS staff shared screenshots of the WannaCry program, which demanded a payment of $300 (£230) in virtual currency Bitcoin to get their data back to each computer.

 So far this is not the first scandal involving bitcoin.